FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 Often, you can take an existing `docker-compose.yml` file as a starting point and modify some configuration values as needed.
-In particular, you want to take a look volume mounts and environment variables.
+In particular, you want to take a look at volume mounts and environment variables.
 See [here](docker_compose_template.md) for more details.

 ### Write an `app_meta.json` file